Ornstein-Uhlenbeck processes with singular drifts: integral estimates and Girsanov densities: Uniform integrability of Girsanov densities

-Although the proof of \eqref{w-ent} in Theorem~\ref{t-sol-3} allows to obtain a formula for function $\PSI(\cdot)$, it seems not possible to find an optimal form of the function $\PSI(\cdot)$ under conditions of Theorem~\ref{t-sol-3}.
-Below we present some explicit results which may not me optimal, but are good enough in most applications.
+One of the consequences of the proof of Equation \eqref{w-ent} in Theorem~\ref{t-sol-3} is a constructive approach to finding a function $\PSI(\cdot)$, though it seems not possible to find an optimal form of the function $\PSI(\cdot)$ under conditions of Theorem~\ref{t-sol-3}.
+Below we present some explicit results.
+In particular, we explain how to treat the case when the growth of the nonlinearity given by function $a \left( \cdot \right)$ is polynomial.

-We begin with the following elementary proposition which, to the best of our knowledge, is not available in the existing mathematical literature.
-In this proposition we consider a standard mollifier on $\mathbb R$, which is a smooth non-negative function $m(\cdot):\mathbb R\to[0,\infty)$ with support in $[-1,1]$ and its integral equal to 1.